By @Good2GoRocknRoll — the amplifier behind the music, exploring rock’s legacy one riff at a time.

 Rock in Exile and Underground Networks

 Even under repressive regimes, rock found pathways through exile, smuggling, and underground circulation.
+The genre’s transnational networks facilitated cultural exchange and resistance.

 Conclusion: Rock as Environment